born2net/gulp-header-footer-gen/readme.md

 ==========================

 Most web sites share a common HTML header and footer throughout a web site.
-This Plugin attempts to solve a simple problem, the ability to share a single page template that includes both a header and footer with the entire web site.
+This Plugin attempts to solve a simple problem, the ability to share a single page template that includes both a header and footer with the entire web site (all html pages).

+If you know DreamWeaver, it's the same ida as Web Template (DWT)

-Easier to explain via an example.
+Easier to explain with an example.

 Site structure: